16- Day Pilgrimage: Slovakia, Poland, Prague, Austria, Budapest

 Accommodation: Hotel Novotel Krakow Centrum (or similar)

-- Krakow Market Square
+- Walking tour of Krakow Central Square

 Overnight: Kraków, Poland